huaweicloud/terraform-provider-huaweicloud/website/docs/r/cce_cluster_v3.html.md

 * `cluster_version` - (Optional) For the cluster version, defaults to the latest supported version.
 To learn which cluster versions are available, choose Dashboard > Buy Cluster on the CCE console.
 Changing this parameter will create a new cluster resource.

-* `cluster_type` - (Required) Cluster Type, possible values are VirtualMachine and BareMetal.
+* `cluster_type` - (Optional) Cluster Type, possible values are VirtualMachine, BareMetal and ARM64.
+Defaults to *VirtualMachine*.
   Changing this parameter will create a new cluster resource.

 * `description` - (Optional) The Cluster description.